3rd Missile Brigade "Aquileia": After the Cold War

 On 31 January 1991 the Engineer Company and the 2nd Infantry Company at Site Pluto were disbanded.
 In the course of the year the 92nd Infantry Battalion "Basilicata" was transferred to the Central Military Region and on 30 November 1991 the 13th Logistic Battalion "Aquileia" was disbanded and the 13th Signal Battalion "Mauria" was reduced to 13th Signal Company.
-On 30 November 1991 the brigade was disbanded, but on 1 December 1991 the 3rd Artillery Regiment "Aquileia" was activated in Portogruaro with brigade's staff and the remaining units of the brigade:
+On 30 November 1991 the brigade was disbanded, but on 1 December 1991 the 3rd Artillery Regiment "Aquileia" was activated in Portogruaro with brigade's staff and the following units of the brigade: